Carden, Cheshire

-Etymology
+Toponymy

 Carden is derived from the Old English word Carrworðign that means 'enclosure at a rock'.
 The element worðign is relatively common in the region, while the only other local occurrence of carr is in the form Bedestonecarre recorded for Bidston Hill on the Wirral Peninsula in 1303.
 This type of name is difficult to date.
 It and could have formed at any time between the seventh century and when it was first recorded as Kauerthin in 1230.

 Family name

 Carden (formerly Cawarden) family name; according to Ormerod "at some point before the reign of Henry III (i.e., before 1216) a family assumed the local name Carden."
 About 1450 a daughter of William de Cawarden married John Leche of Chatsworth, Derbyshire, who thereby acquired Lower Carden Hall and its lands in Cheshire.

 History

 Celtic Carden

 Artefacts have been found which date back to around 12,800 to 12,000 BC (Upper Palaeolithic period) and were made by the first people to return to Britain at the end of the last glaciation.
 Nearly 10,000 pieces of chert and flint have been recovered from a site near the village.
 These include tools (and a great deal of waste material) which conform to the Mesolithic "narrow blade" tradition, and can be dated c 6800–4300 BC.
 There is evidence of continual Celtic occupation and Bronze Age pottery, dating from about 2200–1800 BC, was found: pots from a Beaker period were found in 1998 and burnt human bone were found.